Baked Teriyaki Salmon is an easy dish that doesn't take long to cook up. A few simple steps and dinner is on the table.

 Using a food processor, add two avocados with the peel and seed removed.

 - 2 teaspoon of chopped shallots (chop them before the food processor or risk having chunks)

-- The juice of ½ of a lime.
-If the lime isn't juicy add more.
+- juice of ½ of a lime.
+If the lime isn't juicy add more

 - 2 teaspoon of freshly grated ginger

 - ½ teaspoon of kosher salt

-- half of serrano pepper. (cut in half and add in the bottom part of the pepper
+- half of one serrano pepper (cut in half, add the bottom part of the pepper)

 - 2 tablespoon of sour cream, or yogurt, or heavy cream